Stakeholder consultation information (May-July 2024)

 How will joining a MAT effect school finances?

 The above opportunity could have both a significant positive impact on developing current staff as it does on supporting school finances as the school benefits from the brokering of the support we are able to provide.
 This along with other opportunities could contribute to maintaining the long term financial stability of the school.
 Initially, the amount of the school budget taken by the MAT to support their central services is greater than that currently taken by the Local Authority.
-However, part of our due diligence leading up to any conversion is to ensure that we recieve good 'value for money' in the money 'top sliced' by the MAT.
+However, part of our due diligence leading up to any conversion is to ensure that we receive good 'value for money' in the money 'top sliced' by the MAT.
 For example, we will receive a number of services we currently have to pay for from the LA such as finance support, governance support and human resources (HR)/payroll.
 We have already seen significant enhancements to the MATs IT capacity and capabilities to support both our IT infrastructure (hardware and equipment) and to support our curriculum.

 As a small school, Heap Bridge will benefit greatly from access to a shared pool or resources across trust schools, greater and more formal areas of collaboration and a shared accountability for the progress and development of all our pupils.
 We would be part of a smaller family of schools (than we currently are within the LA) but working much more closely to the benefit of each other.